evanlsolomon/navapp-pub/README.md

 ## Some areas where I would like to make progress include:
 ### Security:
 - [x] Apply user authentication database + logic.
 This is so that I can publicly host the app, and actually use it outside my home, while protecting my accounts with the APIs I am using.
-- [x] Query MVTiles from a server I manage.
+- [x] Query PMTiles from a server I manage.
 Currently I am requesting map data from the Protomaps API
 - [x] Remove secrets and sensitive info so I can publish the front end code
 - [ ] Complete the transition to making all server calls externally.
 Right now, OSRM is on localhost server